-This Section speaks to a failure to fulfill any Legal Duty to Report.
-In addition to an obligation to Report conduct prohibited under Section 5, it is also a violation to fail to meet one's Legal Duty to Report abuse, which is determined by applicable provincial and territorial legislation and may vary based on an individual's role and the Participant's or Impacted Person's age.
+This provisionSection speaks to a failure to fulfill any Legal Duty to Report.
+In addition to an obligation to Report conduct prohibited under Section 5-of the UCCMS, it is also a violation to fail to meet one's Legal Duty to Report abuse, which is determined by applicable provincial and territorial legislation and may vary based on an individual's roleand the Participant's or Impacted Person's age.